itaphyworkshop/itaphy2023/ML_TreeInference/README.md

 #### 3. [TRIMAL](http://trimal.cgenomics.org/trimal)

-Trimal in -gappyout mode will remove columns of the alignments based gaps' distribution.
+Trimal in -gappyout mode will remove columns of the alignments based on gaps' distribution.

 ```
 for i in Analyses/Aln/*mafft; do